Interested in learning about Google Search Result Scraping? Here is a beginner’s guide for you to learn the basics.

 The hard way involves writing a code to:

-3. Write script that triggers the query and wait for the results to come
+- Write a script that triggers the query and wait for the results to come

-4. Deal with Google’s search parameters such as uule, shopping and such.
+- Deal with Google’s search parameters such as rules, shopping, and such.

-7. Deal with captchas and IP rate limit restrictions.
+- Deal with captchas and IP rate limit restrictions.
 Google’s antibot prevention system is top-notch.
-In order to do this, you’ll need rotating proxies which are quite expensive.
+To do this, you’ll need rotating proxies which are quite expensive.
 For a moderate size Google SERP Scraper, you’ll need at least 1000 IP addresses.

 Also,